DrTimothyAldenDavis/SuiteSparse/CXSparse/README.txt

 for Sparse Linear Systems" for full documentation of CSparse and CXSparse.

-Other changes from CSparse:  cs_transpose performs the complex conjugate transpose if values>0 (C=A'), the pattern-only transpose if values=0 (C=spones(A') in MATLAB), and the array transpose if values<0 (C=A.' in MATLAB notation).
+Other changes from CSparse:  cs_transpose performs the complex conjugate transpose if 'values' input parameter is >0 (C=A'), the pattern-only transpose if values=0 (C=spones(A') in MATLAB), and the array transpose if values<0 (C=A.' in MATLAB notation).
 A set of four conversion routines are included in CXSparse, to convert real matrices to/from complex matrices.
 The Householder reflection constructed by cs_house.c also differs slightly, to accomodate both the real and complex cases properly.

 CXSparse is generated automatically from CSparse.
 Refer to http://www.suitesparse.com for details.